neilck/aka-extension/Readme.md

 ## Version 1.07

+_in progress_

 - set autoComplete="off" so browser doesn't save nsec in autocomplete
 - updated list of kind names

+To test, download V1.0.7-\*.zip and extract files.
+Then search for "how to load unpacked extension in chrome".

 ## Version 1.06